AlexJReid/blog/content/posts/bigtable-filtering.md

 series = []
 +++

-In the [previous post](/posts/dynamodb-efficient-filtering/), a paginated and filtered data model for DynamoDB was discussed.
+In the [previous post](/posts/dynamodb-efficient-filtering/), a paginated and filtered data model representing product comments for DynamoDB was discussed.
 This was not a perfect solution as the number of items stored would increase dramatically if the queries got even slightly more complicated.

-This isn't a bad trade off if the query patterns will never change.
-However, if it is not, it is time to go back to the drawing board.
+Although this isn't a bad trade off if the queries are unlikely to change, let's explore how we can improve.

-This post explores how we could solve the same problem we previously solved with DynamoDB using [Cloud Bigtable](https://cloud.google.com/bigtable).
-We will see some similarities and contrasts.
-You might wonder why another NoSQL technology is being introduced when we have only just started out with DynamoDB.
-It is my belief that a lot of the _thinking_ that goes into a NoSQL design is fairly portable, whether it be DynamoDB, Cloud Bigtable, Cassandra, HBase... or maybe even Redis.
+This post explores how we could solve the same problem with [Cloud Bigtable](https://cloud.google.com/bigtable).
+We will see some similarities and differences.
+You might wonder why another NoSQL technology is now being discussed when we have only just started out with DynamoDB.
+It is my belief that a lot of the _thinking_ that goes into a NoSQL design is portable, whether it be DynamoDB, Cloud Bigtable, Cassandra, HBase... or maybe even Redis.

-Some technologies have features others don't, whereas some have very few visible features.
+## Cloud Bigtable

-Bigtable, at first glance, does less than DynamoDB.
-On the surface it is a huge sorted dictionary consisting of rows that contain any number of cells.
-Despite this simple interface, it is proven to support massive workloads.
+On the surface Cloud Bigtable is a... _big_ sorted dictionary, consisting of rows that contain any number of cells.
+A cell is a column qualifier and set of timestamped values.
+Despite this very simple interface, Bigtable is an abstraction on top of some serious cloud infrastructure genius from Google and is of course proven to support massive workloads with huge volumes of data.
+It is a poor fit for small amounts of data.

 There are several differences from DynamoDB.
 Most of note are: